syncs-usyd/syncs-constitution/constitution.rst

    4. be an international student of the University to be eligible to be a candidate for the International Student Representative; and

-   5. have held ordinary membership of the Society for at least fourteen (14) clear days prior to the elections to be eligible to be a candidate for any Executive positions and hold one vote at the elections.
+   5. have held ordinary membership of the Society for at least sixteen (16) clear days prior to the elections to be eligible to be a candidate for any Executive positions and hold one vote at the elections.

+   6. expect to be enrolled at the University for the entire length of the term of their nominated position to be an eligible candidate for Executive Membership.

 4. Nominations of candidates for the Executive position(s):